-A participant completes her Day 7 visit as scheduled.
+1. A participant completes her Day 7 visit as scheduled.
 On Day 10 post-enrollment, the participant reports to the clinic unexpectedly to report a new AE.

 Why is this an interim visit?
 The required visit procedures for the Day 7 visit have been completed already, and a new AE is reported.
-An interim visit code is assigned as new CRFs will be completed (Follow-up Visit Summary, AE Log, possibly others).
+An interim visit code is assigned as new CRFs will be completed (Follow-up Visit Summary, AE Log and other CRFs as needed).